-We will also go over some of the things you need to consider when building your website, such as search engine optimisation (SEO), page speed and online marketing.
+We also touch on the important things you need to consider when building your website, like search engine optimisation (SEO), page speed and online marketing...

 Before we jump into what things cost, know that websites come in all shapes and sizes - some have pages, others do not.
-Some require a monthly fee to operate while others don't charge at all!
+Some require a monthly fee to operate while others are free to use.

-There are also tons of different features you can incorporate into your site like blogging, ecommerce platforms or membership clubs (which might sound familiar).
+There are also dozens of different features you can incorporate into your site like blogging, online stores, ecommerce platforms or memberships and so forth.

-To help get started we'll go over how much it would cost for each website type.
+To help get started we'll go over how much it costs for each website type.

-There's a gazillion approaches out there but I've bottled it down to these...
+There's a gazillion approaches out there but we bottled it down to...